sandhyashevatre/capstone-new/README.md

 **1.2 Scope**

 The system is designed to manage ICCID, MSISDN, and IMEI numbers in wireless networks.
-This encompasses the tracking, reservation, and allocation of these numbers, with the primary aim of benefiting wireless service providers by streamlining their inventory management processes.
+This encompasses the  reservation, and allocation of these numbers, with the primary aim of benefiting wireless service providers by streamlining their inventory management processes.

 **1.3 Definitions**